SharonRodriguez67338/notes/README.md

 # 2024-01-25
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as the person who'll need to understand and modify your code might be you, six months from now.
 Invest time in writing self-explanatory variable names, comments, and documentation.
 And always keep in mind that simplicity is a virtue; complex code may seem impressive, but it's the straightforward, easily debuggable, and scalable code that truly exhibits craftsmanship."

+# 2024-01-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clear, concise, and readable code.
+It's not just about writing code that works; it's also about writing code that others (and your future self) can understand easily.
+Remember, code is read far more often than it's written."

+In practice, this means choosing straightforward algorithms, using descriptive variable names, breaking down complex functions into smaller, manageable ones, commenting effectively, and adhering to consistent coding standards.
+The ability to simplify complexity is a hallmark of a skilled programmer.